oakes/play-clj/TUTORIAL.md

     nil))
 ```

-Now we can update out `:on-key-down` and `:on-touch-down` functions to move the entity.
+Now we can update our `:on-key-down` and `:on-touch-down` functions to move the entity.
 Note that we are technically returning a single entity rather than an entities list, but play-clj will turn it back into a list automatically.

 ```clojure
   :on-key-down